15 Best New Hampshire Sunsets You’ll Never Find in the Caribbean

 When I think of sunsets, my head immediately goes to Hawaii, Key West, or any island in the Caribbean.

-Why has this been engrained in our heads?
+Why has this been ingrained in our heads?
 It's simply not true that the best sunsets are south of New England.

-Did you catch the many pink skies at night over the winter months?
+Did you catch the many pink skies at night over last year's winter months?
 There were plenty of blazing pink and blue hues, looking like masterpieces in the heavens.
-These ah-ha moments gave us hope for summer arriving soon.
+These were only a precursor to the magnificent sunset skies we saw this summer.

 This made me think about New England, and all the beautiful sunsets we have year-round.